-All Smyrna Seahawk cheerleading rules will be interpreted and carried out by the SYFC cheer coaches, under the guidance of the SYFC Administration.
+All Smyrna cheerleading rules will be interpreted and carried out by the SYFC cheer coaches, under the guidance of the SYFC Administration.

 These team rules will remain the same throughout the entire year and will be applied equitably to each squad member.
 No exceptions will be provided to any team member.
-These are the 2023 SYFC cheerleading rules and regulations reviewed and approved by the SYFC Board of Directors.